csound-flossmanual/csound-floss/book/04-b-subtractive-synthesis.md

 synthesis: a simple two oscillator synth filtered using a single resonant lowpass filter.
-Many of the ideas used in this example have been inspired by the design of the [Minimoog](http://en.wikipedia.org/wiki/Minimoog) &nbsp;synthesizer (1970) and other similar instruments.
+Many of the ideas used in this example have been inspired by the design of the [Minimoog](http://en.wikipedia.org/wiki/Minimoog) synthesizer (1970) and other similar instruments.

-Each oscillator can describe either a sawtooth,&nbsp;
-[PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) waveform (i.e.
-square - pulse etc.) or white noise and each oscillator can be transposed in octaves or in cents with respect to a fundamental pitch.
+Each oscillator can describe either a sawtooth, [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) waveform (i.e. square - pulse etc.) or white noise and each oscillator can be transposed in octaves or in cents with respect to a fundamental pitch.
 The two oscillators are mixed and then passed through a 4-pole / 24dB per octave resonant lowpass filter.
-The opcode&nbsp;
-[moogladder](http://www.csound.com/docs/manual/moogladder.html) is
-chosen on account of its authentic vintage character.
-The cutoff frequency of the filter is modulated using an&nbsp;
+The opcode [moogladder](http://www.csound.com/docs/manual/moogladder.html) is chosen on account of its authentic vintage character.
+The cutoff frequency of the filter is modulated using an [ADSR](http://en.wikipedia.org/wiki/Synthesizer)-style (attack-decay-sustain-release) envelope facilitating the creation of dynamic, evolving spectra.
-[ADSR](http://en.wikipedia.org/wiki/Synthesizer)-style
-(attack-decay-sustain-release) envelope facilitating the creation of dynamic, evolving spectra.
 Finally the sound output of the filter is